KPV

 Mechanism

 KPV is a potent anti-inflammatory tripeptide derived from the C-terminal of alpha-MSH.
-It exhibits remarkable anti-inflammatory and antimicrobial properties without the pigmentation effects of full α-MSH, making it ideal for inflammation management.
+It exhibits remarkable anti-inflammatory and antimicrobial properties without the pigmentation effects of full α-MSH, making it inflammation management.

 Enters cells and inhibits inflammatory pathways at the nuclear level, particularly NF-κB signaling.
 Reduces pro-inflammatory cytokines (TNF-α, IL-6) without causing immunosuppression like steroids.